Semugeshi/AntiHunter-Command-Control-PRO/.github/SECURITY.md

 ## Need Help?

-- For general questions or clarifications about this policy, contact `security@antihunter.dev`.
+- For general questions or clarifications about this policy, use the repository owner’s GitHub profile to send us a message or open a draft advisory.
 - To report an incident involving hosted AntiHunter deployments, also notify your internal security contacts—this project is distributed software and you remain responsible for your own perimeter controls.

 Thank you for helping keep AntiHunter Command & Control PRO safe for operators.